kyles0623/SimpleChat/README.md

 # SimpleChat

-This is a basic IRC Chat like system written in Java 7 with JavaFX library.
+This is a basic IRC Chat like system written in Java 7 with JavaFX library for FAU OOP class.

 To run, execute the TestServer.java file.